grinnell-cs/csc151-images/_eboards/eboard29-3.md

   since there aren't trained professionals in the room.
 But we can still support each other, so I've set aside a few minutes in case anyone wants to share.
-* If you'd rather not be here for that, pleases step into the hallway.
+* If you'd rather not be here for that, please step into the hallway.
   We'll bring you back in when sharing is over.

 ### Introductory notes

+* Lilli brought you food.
+(Sam paid.)
 * SoLA 3 has been moved to next week.
 * MP 9 will be in week 13.
 * SoLA 4 will be in week 14.
-* Section 1 will likely have a visitor on Wednesday.
+* I'm running out of Otter.ai time, so I'll only be recording section 1.

 ### Upcoming activities